RCP - Respiratory Care Practitioner

 The entry-level respiratory therapist takes the national board exam to attain the Certified Respiratory Therapist (CRT) or Registered Respiratory Therapist (RRT) credential.
 After passing the board exam, the respiratory therapist applies for state licensure.

-What are some certifications I need before I pursue Respiratory Care Practitioner (RCP) licensure?
+What certifications are required before applying for Respiratory Care Practitioner (RCP) licensure?

 You must earn the Registered Respiratory Therapist (RRT) or Certified Respiratory Therapist (CRT) credential before pursuing RCP licensure.